rpaulos/university-belt-express/README.md

 # university-belt-express
 ## U-Belt Centric Food Delivery App: A Solution for Affordable Dining

+> ⚠️ *Encountered a problem with Git history — the final submitted version of the project is located inside the `FoodPanda` folder in this repository.*

 ## Overview
 **U-Belt-ExPress** is a full-stack food delivery application developed for students and residents in the University Belt (U-Belt) area of Manila.
 Taking inspiration from platforms like Foodpanda, the app offers a fast, reliable, and cost-effective way to order food from local restaurants, eateries, and food stalls.
 It prioritizes affordability, accessibility, and simplicity to meet the needs of students and the wider academic community.